 “The feeling of being in space is something you never forget,” says Franklin Chang Díaz, Chairman and CEO of Ad Astra Rocket Company.
 “Together with the chefs at Four Seasons Resort Costa Rica we created a unique dining experience – Taste the Stars – providing people a way to experience the wonder of being in space without ever leaving Earth.
 I can’t think of a better place on the planet to dine under the stars than in Costa Rica.”

-The Taste the Stars menu is flavored by Meteorito wine, made by astronomer and winemaker Ian Hutcheon at the Chilean space observatory Centro Astrononomica Tagua Tagua.
+The Taste the Stars where can i buy valtrex over the counter menu is flavored by Meteorito wine, made by astronomer and winemaker Ian Hutcheon at the Chilean space observatory Centro Astrononomica Tagua Tagua.
 The wine is aged with a 4.5 billion year old meteorite that crashed in the Chilean desert 6,000 years ago.
 It is used to create a flavorful sauce for the beef served as the fourth course of Taste the Stars at Four Seasons Resort Costa Rica.

 After enjoying luminescent cocktails and creative food courses in a gorgeous outdoor setting, Taste the Stars guests are led in a stargazing experience by an expert guide.
 Four Seasons Resort Costa Rica is situated in a location ideal for stargazing and also owns several high-powered telescopes including a Meade LX200 GPS that is used for Taste the Stars.